Population Trends

 Nonetheless, where they can be credibly estimated, trends of broad groups can reveal habitats most at risk.
 For example, the proportion of grassland and shrubland birds in North America showing declines is about three times higher than the proportion of forest-dwelling birds.
 Similarly, the majority of shorebird populations are in decline.

 Where trend data are available they have been assembled under vulnerabilities and threats.
-Known trends will also be included in individual
+Known trends will also be included in individual species accounts as they are developed.

 Reference